Material Handling Consultants, Integrators, Manufacturers

 Our clients tell us that ideally they want experience, knowledge, access to an entire range of hardware and software solutions, and accountability for the finished product.

 If I manufacture a family of products, I can theoretically “fit” those products into an endless range of solutions.
 The end result will probably work, and ostensibly meet the needs of the client.
-We (and the client) would prefer to do more than simply “meet their needs”, rather, provide an optimum solution.
+We (and the client) would prefer to do more than simply “meet their needs” – we want the optimum solution.
 There are many wonderful products, systems, and technologies available today.
 There are both significant and subtle performance differences in these offerings.
 Subtle differences translate into significant bottom line improvements.

 The systems integrator has a wealth of knowledge to tap.
 They deal with virtual every aspect of a project from understanding the problem, to identifying, implementing, and maintaining the solution.
 When you sign up with an integrator, ideally that is a long term commitment on the part of both parties to support the client’s continuous improvement.